chia0360/MDP-Group04/README.md

 -     Arduino Source Codes
 -     Algorithms Source Codes
 -     Android Source Codes
--     Raspberry Pi Source Codes (if any)

 Named Files folders are allocated for Documentations like Progress Reports and Wiki, CheckLists and References
--   Project / Progress Report and Wiki
 -   Check List and Milestones
+-   Project Report and Wiki
--   Reference or Senior Codes / Papers
+-   Senioor Codes and References